Jean-Paul Boëtius: Feyenoord

 On 23 June 2017, Feyenoord announced that Boëtius would return to the club on a three-year contract.
 On 22 April 2018, he played as Feyenoord won the 2017–18 KNVB Cup final 3–0 against AZ Alkmaar.

 At the start of the 2018–19 season, Boëtius received a disciplinary suspension for refusing a training mandatory for players who did not start the match against Fenerbahce.
 During the first league match of the season, the attacker was sent off after receiving his second yellow card, for a sarcastic applause towards the referee after receiving his first yellow card.
 After that, Feyenoord manager Giovanni van Bronckhorst told him it was going to be a difficult situation for him, and he was allowed to leave the club.

 Mainz 05

 In August 2018, Boëtius joined Bundesliga side 1.
 FSV Mainz 05 on a four-year contract.
 The transfer fee paid to Feyenoord was reported as €3.5 million.
+On 27 October 2018, Boëtius scored his first goal in the Bundesliga in a 1-2 loss to Bayern Munich.
+On 18 May 2019, Boëtius scored two goals for Mainz in a 4-2 victory over Hoffenheim.

 On 20 June 2020, Boëtius scored Mainz's second goal in a 3–1 victory over Werder Bremen in the penultimate match of the Bundesliga season.
 The win secured the club's place in the Bundesliga for the following campaign.